 \begin{equation} \begin{split} \theta^* & = \arg \min_{\theta} \mathbb{L}_{KL}(P(C|X), q_\theta(C|X)) \newline & = \arg \min_{\theta} \mathbb{L}_{CE}(P(C|X), q_\theta(C|X)) \newline & = \arg \min_{\theta} \mathbb{E}_{x \sim P(X)} \Big[ - \mathbb{E}_{c \sim P(C|x)} \log q_\theta(c|x) \Big] \newline & = \arg \min_{\theta} \mathbb{E}_{x \sim P(X)} \Big[ - \int P(c|x) \log q_\theta(c|x) \,dc \Big] \end{split} \end{equation}

 In general, to compute the cross-entropy loss, we need to be able to compute the posterior \(P(C\\|X)\).
-However, in classification problems, we can avoid this requirement by using samples from the joint distribution \((x, c) \sim P(X, C)\).
-Estimating the loss without access to the posterior is tricky if \(C\) is a continuous variable.
-However, in classification problems, \(C\) is a discrete random variable of the class labels that takes a finite set of possible values \(c \in \{1, ..., M\}\).
+However, in classification problems, we can bypass this by using samples from the joint distribution \((x, c) \sim P(X, C)\).
+Estimating the loss using samples is tricky, if not impossible, when \(C\) is a continuous variable.
+However, classification simplifies matters because class label \(C\) is a discrete random variable that takes a finite set of possible values \(c \in \{1, ..., M\}\).
 So, we can write the loss function as:

 \begin{equation} \begin{split} \mathbb{L}_{CE}(P(C|X), q_\theta(C|X)) & = \mathbb{E}_{x \sim P(X)} \Big[ - \sum_{i=1}^M P(C=i|x) \log q_\theta(C=i|x) \Big] \end{split} \end{equation}

-It is possible to derive a loss function \(\overline{\mathbb{L}}_{CE}(P(C\\|X), q_\theta(C\\|X))\) that achieve the same objective as \(\mathbb{L}_{CE}(P(C\\|X), q_\theta(C\\|X))\).
+It is possible to derive a loss function \(\overline{\mathbb{L}}_{CE}(P(C\\|X), q_\theta(C\\|X))\) that achieve the same objective as \(\mathbb{L}_{CE}(P(C\\|X), q_\theta(C\\|X))\) when being minimized.
 We can instead optimize the following empirical cross-entropy loss:

 \begin{equation} \label{eq:4} \begin{split} \overline{\mathbb{L}}_{CE}(P(C|X), q_\theta(C|X)) & = \mathbb{E}_{(x,c) \sim P(X,C)} \Big[ - \sum_{i=1}^M \log ({q_{\theta}(C=i|x)}) \cdot 1\{c = i\} \Big] \end{split} \end{equation}